Wrestling Dontaku 1994

-Wrestling Dontaku 1994 was the second Wrestling Dontaku professional wrestling event produced by New Japan Pro-Wrestling (NJPW).
+Wrestling Dontaku 1994 was the second Wrestling Dontaku professional wrestling television special event co-produced by New Japan Pro-Wrestling (NJPW) and World Championship Wrestling (WCW).
 The event was held on May 1, 1994, in Fukuoka, Fukuoka, at the Fukuoka Dome.
 The event featured thirteen matches; three of which were contested for championships.

 Much like the previous year, the event featured wrestlers from World Championship Wrestling (WCW), with Rick Rude defeating Sting for the WCW International World Heavyweight Championship.
 This would turn out to be Rude's final wrestling match as he suffered a back injury during the match which ended his career.
 As a result, the decision was later reversed due to Rude cheating to win the match.
 The semi-main event saw Shinya Hashimoto defeat Tatsumi Fujinami to win the IWGP Heavyweight Championship for the second time.
 In the main event, Antonio Inoki defeated The Great Muta.

 Event

 Preliminary matches

 The opening match of the event took place between Satoshi Kojima and Yuji Nagata.
 In the end, Kojima won the match by making Nagata submit to a leg and neck lock.

 Next, El Samurai and Tokimitsu Ishizawa took on the team of Shinjiro Otani and Tatsuhito Takaiwa in a tag team match.
 In the end, Samurai nailed a Samurai Bomb on Takaiwa for the win.

 Next, the Heisei Ishingun members Akitoshi Saito, Michiyoshi Ohara and Tatsutoshi Goto took on the team of Akira Nogami, Osamu Kido and Takayuki Iizuka in a six-man tag team match.
 In the climax, Kido pinned Ohara with a Kido Clutch for the win.

 The match was followed by another six-man tag team match featuring Heisei Ishingun members The Great Kabuki, Kengo Kimura and Kuniaki Kobayashi against the team of Hiro Saito, Norio Honaga and Shinichi Nakano.
 The match climaxed when Kimura hit a powerbomb on Honaga.

 Next, Tadao Yasuda took on El Gigante.
 In the end, Gigante applied a clawhold on Yasuda and got him to the mat forcing Yasuda to submit to the hold.

 Next, Jushin Thunder Liger took on Satoru Sayama in an exhibition match.
 The match ended in a ten-minute time limit draw.

 Later, Shiro Koshinaka took on Yoshiaki Yatsu.
 Near the climax, Koshinaka executed a powerbomb to Yatsu following a hip attack but got a near-fall and then Koshinaka nailed a missile dropkick and a second powerbomb for the win.

 This was followed by the first title match of the event as the Hell Raisers defended the IWGP Tag Team Championship against the Steiner Brothers.
 Hell Raisers delivered a Double Impact to Scott Steiner for the win to retain the titles.